-10 Parent-Teacher Relationships
+10 Parent/Carer - Teacher Relationships

-We encourage parents to keep in touch with their children's progress, to regularly come and look at their children's work, and to promptly raise any concerns with the teacher.
-Teachers are available for conversation with parents after school and more formal interviews can be arranged at any time of the year.
+We encourage parents and carers to keep in touch with their children's progress, to regularly come and look at their children's work, and to promptly raise any concerns with the teacher.
+Teachers are available for conversation after school and more formal interviews can be arranged at any time of the year.
 Also, if there is a change of circumstance in the family or a significant issue it is helpful if the teacher is informed so that s/he can bring appropriate support and understanding toward the child.
 We know from experience that harmonious and friendly relationships between teachers and parents bring many positive benefits to the children.
 They feel themselves secure and cared for in the manner of an extended family.

-If the teacher has concerns about a child/ren, the teacher will make a time to speak with parents so that together they can work out strategies which benefit the child/ren.
+If the teacher has concerns about a child/ren, the teacher will make a time to speak with parents or carers so that together they can work out strategies which benefit the child/ren.

 The healthy balance of school relationships is so easily undermined by off-hand criticism and negativity.
-We ask that if parents have concerns, they share these with the teachers so that they can be addressed.
+We ask that if parents or carers have concerns, they share these with the teachers so that they can be addressed.
 We ask that we all work mindfully to protect the security and well being of the children, by maintaining a positive, supportive, friendly, respectful and cooperative school environment.
 In doing this, we provide a living example of what we would like to see in our children.

-The school has a communications protocol which provides guidelines about how to raise concerns in the school.
-If a serious complaint is to be made and the communication channels outlined in the communications protocol have not resolved the grievance, please enquire with the principal as to the complaints/grievances policy.
+The School has a Communications Protocol which provides guidelines about how to raise concerns.
+If a serious complaint is to be made and the communication channels outlined in the Communications Protocol have not resolved the grievance, please enquire with the Principal as to the Complaints Policy.

-Teacher-parent evenings are held at intervals throughout the year providing an opportunity for parents to gain an insight into the overall educational and social progress of the class.
-As well, the many social events of the school provide a rich opportunity for parents and teachers to work together for the benefit of all.
+Teacher-parent/carer evenings are held at intervals throughout the year providing an opportunity for families to gain an insight into the overall educational and social progress of the class.
+As well, the many social events of the School provide a rich opportunity for parents and teachers to work together for the benefit of all.